-Measurable Goal: Number of personal contacts made each year and number of brochures distributed to residents at each Clean Up Day drop off site.
+Measurable Goal: Number of personal contacts made each year and number of brochures distributed to residents at each Clean Up Day drop-off site.

-Appropriateness: Volunteers at Community Service Day are probably more inclined to be receptive to educational materials about the very work they have volunteered to do.
-Providing written materials reinforces the message and provides volunteers with language they can use when talking to others about their volunteer experience and its importance to the community.
+Appropriateness: Corrected: Citizens participating in Clean Up Day are considered to be more receptive to the pollution prevention and watershed health messages since they are actively participating in a pollution prevention event.
+Providing written materials reinforces the message and provides participants with language they can use when talking to others about their experience and its importance to the community (Previous: Volunteers at Community Service Day are probably more inclined to be receptive to educational materials about the very work they have volunteered to do.
+Providing written materials reinforces the message and provides volunteers with language they can use when talking to others about their volunteer experience and its importance to the community.)

-Effectiveness: To be determined.
-The goal is to achieve Outcome Level 2 - Raising Awareness.
+Effectiveness: The goal is to achieve Outcome Level 2 - Raising Awareness.
+All 300 flyers were distributed to citizens who participated in Clean Up Day, thus the goal Outcome Level was achieved.